shelter pets in need

 Staffies are a high energy breed and thrive on attention; letting them into the backyard isn't enough, they love spending time on runs or obedience training with their humans.
 With a lovable and trainable personality, American Staffordshire Terriers can make a fantastic companion for running.

-You don't need a purebred dog as a running or hiking partner, mixed breed dogs can be the best companions of all.
+You don't need a purebred dog as a running or hiking partner, mixed breed dogs are excellent dogs for hiking as well.
 If their breeding combines one of the dog breeds listed above then that's great but all they need is a desire to run.

 With training and patience, any mixed breed dog can learn to run alongside you and become your go-to running partner.